ktamas58/acebot-legal/TOS.md

 **Effective Date:** July 16, 2025

-Thank you for using AceBot!

-By using AceBot, you agree to the following terms:
+Thank you for choosing AceBot.
+By using this bot, you agree to the following terms:

+## 1. Usage

+- You are responsible for your interactions with AceBot.
+- You may not use the bot for unlawful purposes or violate Discord’s Terms of Service.

+## 2. Bot Availability

+- AceBot is provided "as-is".
+We reserve the right to modify or discontinue the bot without notice.

+## 3. Liability

-1. You are responsible for how you use the bot.
+- We are not responsible for any losses or damages resulting from the use of AceBot.

-2. We do not collect personal data unless explicitly stated.
+## 4. Termination

+- We reserve the right to deny service to any user or server at any time for any reason.

+## 5. Changes

-3. We may change these terms at any time.
-Continued use of the bot means acceptance of the new terms.
+- These Terms may be updated.
+Continued use of the bot implies acceptance of the latest version.

-For any questions, contact us via Discord.
+For inquiries, contact us via Discord.